Table of contents

 And when you find a great deal, Rajeh A. Saadeh, a lawyer, suggests getting the property under contract.

 Money is everywhere.
-If you have the right property under contract, you can assign the deal to a more monied real estate investor or partner up with one to facilitate a successful purchase and sale at a profit.
+If you investing, have the right property under contract, you can assign the deal to a more monied real estate investor or partner up with one to facilitate a successful purchase and sale at a profit.
 Saadeh adds the money you get from that assignment or sale should then be used to market and find more deals and treat them the same way.

 When you have enough cash, you can use it to purchase a rental property of your own, and later cash-out refinance to use that money to buy other homes.
-When you cash-out refinance repeatedly, you will have accumulated a substantial portfolio of rental properties and position yourself well for long-term, passive income that will pay for the mortgages.
+Then, when you cash-out refinance repeatedly, you will have accumulated a substantial portfolio of rental properties and position yourself well for long-term, passive income that will pay for the mortgages.
 When the loans get paid off, you will live comfortably, says Saadeh.

 Additionally, there are now tools to invest in real estate in affordable markets and build financial independence entirely online, using fintech platforms, says Andrew Luong from Doorvest.